tmax-cloud/cicd-operator/docs/quickstart.md

 ## Create bot account and token
 1. Create account/token
+> DO NOT make pull requests using the bot account.
+Race can happen on labelling.
 - For GitHub
   - Create a new bot account
   - Create an access token for the bot account